 If you’re looking for more consistent, beautiful results in your painting, you need a repeatable protocol.
 In this online course, discover a system that will reliably improve your oil paintings.
 New for 2023, I’m offering a 7 part online course.
 Each class includes video content, quizzes, and exercises to do in your own studio at your own pace.
 Learn More

 Far from the hustle and bustle of Bar Harbor, Schoodic Peninsula has dramatic rock formations, windblown pines, pounding surf and stunning mountain views that draw visitors from around the world.
-August 6-11, 2023.
-Register for all-inclusive accommodation or instruction only.
+August 2024, dates TBD.
+Pre-register for all-inclusive accommodation or instruction only.

 Monday Morning Art School

 Visit the blog every Monday and you will grow as an artist.

 “This was the best painting instruction I have ever had.
 Carol’s advice in color mixing was particularly eye-opening.
 Her explanations are clear and easy to understand.
 She is very approachable and supportive.
 I would take this course again in a heartbeat.”
 (Carol T.)